Budgie Dying of Old Age

 - Keep it comfortable: Ensure your budgie has a warm and quiet resting place.
 Maintain a comfortable temperature in its environment to prevent it from getting too cold.

-- Provide soft bedding: Offer soft and comfortable bedding in its cage to make it as cozy as possible.
+- Provide soft bedding: To make the budgie’s cage as cozy as possible, offer soft and comfortable bedding.
 Budgies may appreciate a soft towel or cloth to rest on.

 - Offer food and water: Make sure your budgie has access to fresh water and a soft food mixture, such as mashed fruits and vegetables, which are easier for older budgies to consume.
 You may also provide millet sprays or other favored treats.